Diana and Her Companions: The scene

-Except for the woman whose face is completely turned away from the viewer, all of the other faces in the painting are to one degree or another in shadow, including that of the dog.
-None of the women look at each other, each seemingly absorbed in their own thoughts, a fact which contributes to the solemn mood of the piece.
+Except for the woman whose face is completely turned away from the viewer, all of the other faces in the painting are to one degree or another in shadow, including the dog's.
+None of the women look at each other, each seemingly absorbed in her own thoughts, a fact which contributes to the solemn mood of the piece.

 In 1999-2000, when the painting underwent restoration work and was cleaned, it was discovered that an area of blue sky in the upper right corner had been added in the 19th century.
 Numerous reproductions up to that time had included the blue sky.
 Restorers covered over the patch with foliage to approximate the original image.
 The canvas had also been trimmed, particularly on the right, where about 15 cm was removed.
 Descriptions of the scene being in a "woodland glade" or "near the edge of a wood" may rely heavily on the patch of sky erroneously thought to be original to the painting, although light without shadows does fall on the scene from above and to the left, with short shadows forming to the viewer's right.
 The observation that the scene appeared to be taking place in "the gathering dusk" may have been influenced by the lighter, but darkening patch of sky contrasted sharply with the dark mass of foliage in the background of the painting, together with the shadows on all the visible faces.

 The painting is signed on the lower left, on the rock between the thistle and the dog.